ephect-io/framework/README.md

 Basically, components are custom HTML tags.
 All concepts of HTML tags on backend side are applicable to components except the naming convention: a component name must begin with a capital letter.

-The logic of the component is coded in a simple funcion returning a template.
+The logic of the component is coded in a simple function returning a template.

 #### Example 1